gregorio-project/latin-ecclesiastic-accents/README.md

 - [corpus/](corpus) contains a corpus of accentuated texts

+## Bibliography

+- *Te Decet Hymnus* by Anselmo Lentini, 1984, which is the primary and official source for post-Vatican II hymns
+- *The Hymns of the Breviary and Missal* by Matthew Britt, 1922, availble on [archive.org](https://archive.org/details/HymnsOfTheBreviaryAndMissal)

 ## Thanks

 This work would not have been possible without the following persons/institutions: